Dementia Friendly Churches

 - Build a memory board or box.
 Have photos and souvenirs of the church’s story, its people and past.
 You can remember the past with others, and the photos, old magazines, and so on can serve as triggers for memory.
 As you remember things, you may help others share that memory, and sometimes find their own.

-We will soon be making available a simple downloadable leaflet with some prayer resources in it.
-If you’ve come across a good prayer you want to share with others, send it in, and we’ll see if we can include it in future editions of the leaflet.
+If you’ve come across a good prayer you want to share with others, send it in, and we’ll see if we can include it here.
+We aim to build up a number of prayers so that we can make a downloadable leaflet.

 Here is a theme prayer you can download and use.